 Tønsberg is the oldest city in Norway, Brygga is worth paying a visit, as is Slottsfjellet, a tower built on top of ground walls from the Viking ages.
 Park your rental motorhome and have a rest with rømmegrøt, a Norwegian porridge specialty, the old-fashioned way.

 Tønsberg to Tjøme - Tønsberg, about 51 km

 Back and forth, Tjøme is a group of wonderful islands bathing in the sea, offering a passerby an endless view.
 You can get to the World's End / Verdens Ende, which is the actual name of the southernmost tip of the island of Tjøme, with over 220 sunny days in a year.

 Tønsberg to Sandefjord, about 27 km

-It is recommened to stay clear of the highway, and rather enjoy the more relaxing road 303 for better chances of enjoying the views.
+It is recommended to stay clear of the highway, and rather take the more relaxing road 303 for better chances of enjoying the views.
 Sandefjord has the only special museum for whales and whaling in Europe.
 It also possesses the only fully operative whaling boat from the 1950s.

 Sandefjord to Kristiansand about 207 km

 Park your rental camper near Kristiansand, which has a zoo and an amusement-park.
 You can meet Julius, a locally famous chimpanzee, and take part in a tiger safari.
 Have fun with "real" pirates on the island of Kaptein Sabeltann.
 Cardamom Town is a fictive city, based on the famous children's story book by Thorbjørn Egner.